 The add alternate-circuit command binds an alternate interface to a primary interface for WAN Reroute purposes.
 You can assign multiple primaries to a single alternate interface.
-The alternate link type need not be the same as the primary link type (for example, the alternate link type can be a PPP dial circuit and the primary link type can be a Frame Relay leased line).
+The alternate link type need not be

 '''

 WRS Config>add alt

 Alternate interface number [0]?
 6

 Primary interface number [0]?
 1

 '''